drswog/Public-Projects/README.md

 ---

 ## Author
 Hi, I am Darius, and this is my final project for CS50P.
-It is embarassing to admit how much time I have spent on this project, but I am quite happy that it is completed to a standard where its base utility is (somewhat) presentable.
+It is embarassing to admit how much time I have spent on this project, but I am quite happy that it is completed to a standard where its base utility is to my satisfaction.

 For some context, I am a frequent user of Reddit so I have always been fascinated in being able to play or toy with data collected from certain subreddits, and what insights I can ascertain from that data.
-So with this opportunity to present a personal project for submission to CS50P, my choices for what to pursue for the project had, already, been personally well defined LOL.
+So with this opportunity to present a personal project for submission to CS50P, my choices for what to pursue for the project had, already, been personally well defined.